anonymone/Neural-Architecture-Search/README.md

 None

 ## Citations
-If this is a lgtm repo which you want to use, please consider citing our paper.
+If this is a lgtm repo which you want to use, please consider citing our repo as follows:

 ```
 @Misc{Network Architecture Search Notebook
     title = {Network Architecture Search Notebook},
-    author = {Severus, peng},
+    author = {Shichen, peng},
 }
 ```